Dialogue for Growth Programme

 To achieve change, company boards, employees and other stakeholders must be engaged.
 Research shows that people care about issues such as climate change, but do not feel empowered to drive change in their role or have the relevant skills to do so.
 The sustainability challenges businesses face are complex, but solutions exist, and these will be most successfully realised when diverse groups of people with different skills and experiences engage in effective dialogue.

-The UN Global Compact Network UK and Impact have designed, ‘Dialogue for Growth’, an 8 week programme to support those responsible for sustainability performance within their organisation to mobilise action across departments.
+The UN Global Compact Network UK and Impact have designed, ‘Dialogue for Change’, an 8 week programme to support those responsible for sustainability performance within their organisation to mobilise action across departments.
 This UN Global Compact Network UK members-only programme aims to support participants to develop the interpersonal skills needed to effectively communicate and engage with colleagues and stakeholders on sustainability challenges to build the internal buy-in needed to drive progress towards their companies’ climate and sustainability goals.

 • Understand your role in making change happen through dialogue